ojas-chaturvedi/NLP-Gun-Legislation/senior-research-project/syllabus.typ

 == Weekly Schedule:

 You must have reading assignments and tasks for each week.
-Be sure to also include the time table for your Project Product in your weekly schedule.
+Be sure to also include the timetable for your Project Product in your weekly schedule.
 You will need to work with both your BASIS advisor and your On-site advisor to complete this.
 We understand that you may have to revise this as you go.\ \
 To be clear, be sure to include both the work you will be performing in your